-The GPCC is operated by Deutscher Wetterdienst (DWD, National Meteorological Service of Germany) under the auspices of the World Meteorological Organization (WMO).
-The research project VASClimO, contributing to the development of the 50 year data set was supported by the German Federal Ministry of Education and Research (BMBF) within the German Climate Research Programme.
+Deutscher Wetterdienst (DWD, National Meteorological Service of Germany) operates the GPCC under the auspices of the World Meteorological Organization (WMO).
+The German Federal Ministry of Education and Research (BMBF) within the German Climate Research Programme supported the research project VASClimO, contributing to the development of the 50 year data set.